lemon24/reader/README.rst

 .. begin-features

 * Stand-alone library with stable, clearly documented API, and excellent test coverage.
+* Full-text search.
 * Minimal web interface that works even with text-only browsers.

-  * ... with automatic tag fixing for MP3 enclosures (e.g. podcasts).
+  * ... with automatic tag fixing for podcasts (MP3 enclosures).

-* Full-text search.
 * (Some) plugin support.

 .. end-features